nerdschoolbergen/introduction-to-web-security/exercise-3/README.md

   SELECT id FROM user WHERE username='user';--' AND password=''
   ```

   The part of the SQL statment after the `--` will be ignored, therefore the password value will be ignored, allowing the login form password to be ignored.
+The semicolon (`;`) denotes the end of one query and the start of another.
+The double hyphen (`--`) indicates that the rest of the current line is a comment and should be ignored.
 </details>

 :pencil2: When you are logged in, look around to see if you can find the username of other people.
 Try to login as someone else.